willp240/antinullh/HOWTO.md

 > ./bin/llh_scan cfg/fit_config.ini cfg/event_config.ini cfg/pdf_config.ini cfg/syst_config.ini cfg/oscgrid.ini

+Both LLH scan apps will also produce several subdirectories inside the `output_directory` set in the `fit_config`. `unscaled_pdfs` will contain each of the unscaled (normalised) PDFs without any systematics applied. `asimov_dists` will contain each of the PDFs scaled to their nominal rates with nominal systematics applied.
+If you're running with `fake_data = 1` in the `fit_config`, `fakedata_dists` will contain each of the PDFs scaled to their fake data value rate with systematics applied at their fake data values.

 <h3>Running a Fit</h3>

 Now the time has come to run a fit.
 When we float the oscillation parameters, we need extra dimensions for the reactors PDF to contain the true neutrino energy and the reactor core it came from.
 As there are 483 cores, if we have 140 bins in each energy dimension, we end up with over 9 million bins!
 This means marginalising down to 1D to compare to data takes a lot of time.
 There are few ideas to get around this, but first let's run individual fits where we don't vary the oscillation parameters (so everything remains 1D and fast), and do this at all points in a grid of oscillation parameter values.
 We can do this for one point with: